mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- When you open the gate it drops to the ground as if part of it's support is broken, 27th May :- [7621297](https://www.fixmystreet.com/report/7621297)
+- Abandoned scooters on pavements.
+One in Desert Orchid Road near the play park and two in Noverton Lane, 27th May :- [7621270](https://www.fixmystreet.com/report/7621270)
 - Poor workmanship in this T junction., 27th May :- [7620463](https://www.fixmystreet.com/report/7620463)
 - Public foot path access had disappeared!!, 26th May :- [7619981](https://www.fixmystreet.com/report/7619981)
 - Roots have caused the tarmac to raise up, 26th May :- [7619340](https://www.fixmystreet.com/report/7619340)